 Note: It is extremely dangerous to take benzodiazepines while in a medication-assisted treatment program with either methadone or buprenorphine.
 In combination, they have a high risk of causing sedation and respiratory depression which can lead to respiratory failure, overdose and death.
 Please communicate with your treatment provider and physician about the best way to manage your medications in a safe and effective way.

 I am pregnant.
 Can I still come in for treatment?

 MedMark provides coordinated care for expectant mothers, working with your obstetrician or other care provider to ensure your health and the health of your baby are considered in your treatment plan.
 Methadone and buprenorphine have been proven to be safe for you and your baby during pregnancy and breastfeeding.
 Careful monitoring of the dosage is important during pregnancy and your newborn should be watched closely in the few days following their birth.
 For more information, please reach out to the MedMark program nearest you where a counselor or medical professional can answer more questions about starting a medication-assisted treatment program during pregnancy.

 What payment options are available?

-All MedMark locations accept cash, money order and credit cards.
+All MedMark locations accept cash, money orders and credit cards.
 Medicaid and commercial insurance is accepted at some locations.
-Please call for more information.
+Please call the nearest location for more information.

 Can you help with other addictions to substances besides opioids?